The One Surprisingly Rude Thing You're Doing Every Day

-You might think you're practicing good manners with these rude behaviors, but think again.
+You might think you're practicing good manners, but think again.

 Standing up when a woman leaves the table